kishore0323/java-interview-questions/Docker.md

     -   In the root directory of your project, create a file named `Dockerfile` (no extension).

     -   Example `Dockerfile`:

-`Use an official OpenJDK runtime as a parent image FROM openjdk:11-jre-slim`
+Stage 1: Build the Spring Boot application
+Use an official Maven image to build the application `FROM maven:3.8.5-openjdk-11 AS build`

-`Set the working directory in the container
+Set the working directory inside the container `WORKDIR /app`
-WORKDIR /app`

-`Copy the application JAR file to the container
+Copy the Maven configuration files to the container `COPY pom.xml .
-COPY target/your-app.jar app.jar`
+COPY src ./src`

+Package the application (build the jar)
+`RUN mvn clean package -DskipTests`

+Stage 2: Create a lightweight runtime environment for the application Use an official OpenJDK image for the runtime
+`FROM openjdk:11-jre-slim`

+Set environment variables (if needed)
+`ENV SPRING_PROFILES_ACTIVE=prod
+ENV JAVA_OPTS=""`

+Set the working directory inside the container `WORKDIR /app`

+Copy the jar file from the first stage to the current stage `COPY --from=build /app/target/your-app.jar app.jar`

-`Expose the application port
+Expose the application port (default is 8080 for Spring Boot) `EXPOSE 8080`

-EXPOSE 8080`
+Add a volume for external configuration or logs (optional) `VOLUME /app/config
+VOLUME /app/logs`

-`Command to run the JAR file
+Define the entrypoint command to run the jar file `ENTRYPOINT ["sh", "-c", "java $JAVA_OPTS -jar app.jar"]`
-ENTRYPOINT ["java", "-jar", "app.jar”]`

  Replace `your-app.jar` with the name of the JAR file generated from your project.